 Is certainty important for your business?
 What about flexibility?
 What obligations do you want at the end of your lease?
 Are you worried about earthquakes?

 Also, get a lawyer to review any documents before you sign them.
-If it’s a straightforward matter, we are able to provide a quick and cost-effective review to ensure that all key matters are covered.
+If it’s a straightforward matter, we can provide a quick and cost-effective review to ensure that all essential matters are covered.
 The reality is you’ll have to pay for the lease or other formal documentation anyway so you should get the initial agreement reviewed to make sure it’s right.

-Morrison Kent’s property lawyers act for both landlords and tenants and are leasing experts.
+Morrison Kent’s property lawyers act for both landlords and tenants and are leading experts in Commercial property leasing.
 We are happy to chat to you about your potential new premises.
-Give us a call before you sign the agreement the agent gives you so you can be satisfied the deal as recorded is what you’ve agreed and minimise your costs down the track.
+Give us a call before you sign the agreement the agent gives you, so you can be satisfied the deal as recorded is what you’ve agreed to and minimise your costs down the track.